legendu-net/blog/misc/content/2021/01/tips-on-nbconvert/tips-on-nbconvert.md

 1. Converting too many notebooks at the same (multiprocessing) causes `zmq.error.ZMQError: Address already in use`.
     The simple way to fix this issue is to limit the number of processes converting notebooks.
     It is suggested that you keep in within 3.

+2. Convert a Jupyter notebook to markdown format.

+        :::bash
+        jupyter nbconvert --to markdown notebook.ipynb

 2. It is recommended that you use the template provided by the Python library